Eric-McKinney/mint/log.md

 - I also streamlined a few other things in the GitHub like issue templates
 - I've pretty much completely switched to using GitHub issues for my backlog (another reason I forgot to update this log)
 - I randomly decided to stop the prompt from printing when input redirection is used (huge QoL improvement)

+## September 14th, 2024

+Goals for today:

+- [x] Finish writing the "Using mint" wiki page
+- [x] Clean up README

+Notes:

+- I've been slacking on this project big time
+- I have time to work on mint, but I just haven't been doing that
+    - To be fair I've been working on some other projects
+- The semester started, but I should still have plenty of free time